NineInchNade/CV/README.md

 ### Communication

 I live for good communication.
-I am a practitioner of Nonviolent Communication and I very dedicated to staying truthful.
+I am a practitioner of Nonviolent Communication and I am very dedicated to staying truthful.
 I have no problems admitting failure.

 ### Rationality